 You may notice a bruise and some soreness the previous location of your IV.
 The day after surgery you may apply moist heat to the area to relieve discomfort.
-If pain increases or does not improve within a few days please call Dr. Engel.
+If pain increases or does not improve within a few days please call Dr. Matton.

 Stiffness in the Jaw

 Stiffness (trismus) and soreness around the jaw area can be anticipated for several days.
 After 24 hours, you may start to apply moist heat packs (applied to the stiff areas for 20 minutes 4-5 times a day) to speed recovery.

 Antibiotics can sometimes render birth control pills less effective.
 It is advisable to use an alternative method of contraception for the remainder of that cycle’s package of pills when an antibiotic is taken.

 You may feel light-headed or dizzy due to the combined effects of the IV and pain medications.
 Be careful when you get up and ask for assistance when needed.
 Please feel free to contact us if any doubt arises as to your progress or recovery, especially if any of the following occur: